 Two cultural venues worth checking out are the Musée de Montmartre, which once housed the studios of Pierre-Auguste Renoir and Suzanne Valadon, and the Espace Dali, which displays a permanent collection of the Spanish Surrealist’s work, notably his sculptures and engravings.

-For breakfast or brunch, head to Marcel, which occupies a quiet corner on the architecturally dreamy Villa Léandre and Avenue Junot, or Coquelicot, a popular neighborhood bakery that has a brunch menu every day of the week.
+For breakfast or brunch, head to Marcel, which occupies a quiet corner on the architecturally dreamy Villa Léandre and Avenue Junot, or Coquelicot, a popular neighbourhood bakery that has a brunch menu every day of the week.
 If you want to grab something to go, try Pain Pain, winner of the ‘Best Baguette in Paris’ award in 2012.

-Developed during the 17th and 18th centuries as a royal suburb, in which aristocrats built their Italian-style palaces, the Faubourg Saint-Germain has been the home of numerous governmental and diplomatic headquarters since the French Revolution.
+Developed during the 17th and 18th centuries as a royal suburb, in which aristocrats built their Italianate palaces, the Faubourg Saint-Germain has been the home of numerous governmental and diplomatic headquarters since the French Revolution.
 However, one of its most impressive buildings is the Musée d’Orsay, a former train station created specifically to welcome guests to the 1900 Exposition Universelle.
 Today, it houses the world’s largest collection of Impressionist and post-Impressionist masterpieces.
 As the big museums go, it’s less crowded than the Louvre and contains more accessible work than the Centre Pompidou.

 There’s nothing like wandering around a museum to work up an appetite and Les Bouquinistes (named after the booksellers whose green stalls line the banks of the Seine) is a sleek option for lunch between noon and 2pm.
 On the border of the Faubourg and its sister neighborhood, Saint-Germain-des-Prés, you’ll find numerous bistros.
-Huguette on Rue de Seine is a chic crab shack and favorite of Left Bank locals.
+Huguette on Rue de Seine is a chic crab shack and favourite of Left Bank locals.

-If you have the energy for more culture, head to the Musée national Picasso-Paris, which inherited 5,000 works from the artist’s estate, or the Maison Européene de la Photographie (MEP), whose five seasons of shows are always highlights of Paris’ cultural calendar.
+If you have the energy for more culture, head to the Musée national Picasso-Paris, which inherited 5,000 works from the artist’s estate, or the Maison Européene de la Photographie (MEP), whose five seasons of shows are always highlights of Paris’s cultural calendar.

-For dinner, there’s no shortage of French, Italian, and Chinese restaurants but the area is most famous for its falafel.
+For dinner, there’s no shortage of French, Italian, and Chinese restaurants, but the area is most famous for its falafel.
 You can keep it casual and pick some up from one of the windows on the Rue des Rosiers or enjoy a sit-down meal at the ever-popular Miznon or the newly opened Tavline, both of which offer amazing culinary treats from the eastern Mediterranean.